PrivacyStreams/PrivacyStreams.github.io/index.md

-       .sortBy(Phonecall.TIMESTAMP)         // Sort the call logs according to timestamp, in ascending order .reverse()                           // Reverse the order, now the most recent call log comes first .limit(10)                           // Keep the most recent 10 logs .asList(Phonecall.CONTACT)           // Output the CONTACT field (the phone number) to list</code>
+       .sortBy(Phonecall.TIMESTAMP)         // Sort the call logs according to timestamp, in ascending order .reverse()                           // Reverse the order, now the most recent call log comes first .limit(10)                           // Keep the most recent 10 logs .asList(Phonecall.CONTACT)           // Output the values of CONTACT field (the phone numbers) to a list</code>
 </pre>

 The above code accesses the call logs with `Phonecall.asLogs()` and processes the call logs with functions like `filter`, `sortBy`, etc.

-The functions operate on the item fields, and the fields of `Phonecall` item are shown as follows:
+The format of `Phonecall` item is shown as follows:

 | Reference | Name | Type | Description |
 |----|----|----|----|